camoverride/camoverride.github.io/_posts/2017-12-27-math-to-code.md

 ---
 <script src="https://cdnjs.cloudflare.com/ajax/libs/mathjax/2.7.0/MathJax.js?config=TeX-AMS-MML_HTMLorMML" type="text/javascript"></script>

 When I'm trying to decipher some hairy math formula, I find it helpful to translate the equation into code.
 In my experience, it's often easier to follow the logical flow of a programming function than an equivalent function written in mathematical notation.
-This guide is intended for programmers who want to gain a deeper understanding of mathematical notations and concepts.
+This guide is intended for programmers who want to gain a deeper understanding of both mathematical notations and concepts.
 I decided to use Python as it's closer to pseudo-code than any other language I'm familiar with.

 # Table of Contents